 Clearly dinner is where I put the most effort in to planning.
 I like to plan out recipes that have similar ingredients (so I’m not spending a ton of money at the grocery store every week) but different flavor profiles (so I don’t feel like I’m eating the same thing all week).

 Crockpot Beef Stew – My own recipe that I’ll be sharing on the blog soon.

 Crockpot Chicken Sloppy Joe Sliders – love this one from the Real Food Dietitians.
 I served it over mashed sweet potatoes rather than as sliders.

 Thai Chicken Meatballs with Coconut Sauce – another of my own recipes that I’m sharing later this week because its SO.
 GOOD.

 “Penne” Rosa – I shared this recipe earlier this week.
 It’s one that I found online and modified a few minor things to make it Paleo and Whole 30 compliant.

-Rotisserie chicken and green beans – We ran errands on Saturday and found ourselves grocery shopping at Whole Foods late in the evening.
-I knew that I wouldn’t have the time or motivation to make what I had originally planned when we got home, so I went ahead and grabbed an organic rotisserie chicken while we were there and served it with green beans.
+Rotisserie chicken and green beans – I ran errands on Saturday and found myself grocery shopping at Whole Foods late in the evening.
+I knew that I wouldn’t have the time or motivation to make what I had originally planned when I got home, so I went ahead and grabbed an organic rotisserie chicken while I was there and served it with green beans.

 This post contains affiliate links.
 Click here to learn more.